Hedonic Prices and Quality Adjusted Price Indices Powered by AI: AI-Based Hedonic Price Models and Price Indices for Apparel

 In Figure \ref{GEKS}, we demonstrate the dynamics of the year-chained FHPI and compare it with the Jevons index and the monthly chained FHPI.

 The Jevons index is a geometric mean of the posted price relatives and does not incorporate quantity weighting.
-The index underlies the Billion Price Project \citep{cavallo2018scraped} and also employed by statistical agencies as a complementary index \citep{office_of_national_statistics_using_2020}.
-The index is convenient and easy to construct because it only relies on publicly posted offer prices and does not use quantity information.
-The index measures the average ``within" price level change calculated on a much larger universe of products (with and without transactions).
-In contrast, the Fisher index reflects both the ``within" price change and the ``between" price change since it also reflects the substitutions arising from utility-maximizing behavior by customers with budget constraints.
-The key empirical observations we draw are as follows.
+It underlies the Billion Price Project \citep{cavallo2018scraped} and is also used by statistical agencies as a complementary index \citep{office_of_national_statistics_using_2020}.
+The Jevons index is convenient because it only relies on publicly posted prices and does not use quantity information; it measures within-product price level changes which are averaged over a much larger universe of products (with and without transactions).
+In contrast, the Fisher index reflects both within-product price changes and the as well as changes due to substitution arising from utility-maximizing behavior by customers with budget constraints.
+The key empirical observations are as follows.

 \begin{itemize}